-The Family Educational Rights and Privacy Act (FERPA) of 1974, as amended (known as the Buckley Amendment), is a Federal law that requires an educational institution to maintain the confidentiality of student education records.
-Education records are any records with students’ names on them: files, documents, and materials, in whatever medium, which contain information directly related to students and from which students can be individually identified.
+The Family Educational Rights and Privacy Act (FERPA) of 1974, as amended (known as the Buckley Amendment), is a Federal law that provides that an educational institution will maintain the confidentiality of student education records.
+Educational records are any records with students’ names on them: files, documents, and materials, in whatever medium, which contain information directly related to students and from which students can be individually identified.

-Students have the right to control disclosure of their education records, review information contained in their education records, challenge the contents of their education records, have a hearing if the outcome of the challenge is unsatisfactory, and submit explanatory statements for inclusion in their files.
+Students have the right to control disclosure of their education records, review information contained in their educational records, challenge the contents of their educational records, have a hearing if the outcome of the challenge is unsatisfactory, and submit explanatory statements for inclusion in their files.
 Such statements must be submitted to the Office of the Registrar.

 It means that a student’s education records may be disclosed only with the student’s prior written consent.
 Your records will not be shared with anyone, without your consent, except in the exceptions noted in #5 below.

-You send an email to the Registrar with the subject heading: FERPA Consent to Share Records.
+You fill out the FERPA Consent to Share Records form.
 Your consent is only good for one year from the date sent.
-Consent will be filed in your student communication log.
+Consent will be filed in your student e-file.

 Subject Heading: FERPA Consent to Share Records